ml31415/numpy-groupies/README.md

 accum(accmap, a)
 >>> array([10,  5, 13,  0, 17])
 ```

+The C functions are compiled on the fly by `scipy.weave` depending
+on the selected aggregation function and the data types of the inputs.
+The compiled functions are cached and reused, whenever possible.
+So
+for the first runs, expect some delays for the compilation.

-Output dtype is generally taken from the input arguments and the
+The output dtype is generally taken from the input arguments and the
 aggregation function, but it can be overwritten:

 ```python